RESTORATIVE JUSTICE CENTER

 Implementation Team Training (in-person/virtual | two 3-hour sessions)

-Student Advocate Training (in-person | 1 day (6 hours)/annually)
+Student Advocate Training (in-person | 1 day/annually)

-Student Advocates are chosen to reflect the demographics of the school community and receive full Restorative Practices training.
+Student Advocates are chosen to reflect the demographics of the school community and receive full restorative practices training.

 Staff Training (in-person/virtual | 3 hours)

-Leadership and Implementation Teams Coaching (in-person/virtual | three (3) 2-hour sessions)
+Leadership & Implementation Teams Coaching (in-person/virtual | three (3) 2-hour sessions)

-RJC Coaching (in-person/virtual | 20 hours total)
+Restorative Justice Center Coaching (in-person/virtual | 20 hours total)

 KEY BENEFITS